Home » Crafts » Cute Washi Tape Basket

 adding washi tape to a wicker basket

-I just jumped right in and started with the tape, alternating stripes and polka-dots.
+I just jumped in and started with the tape, alternating stripes and polka-dots.
 Smile

 tuck in washi tape with a toothpick

 These were the first few strips I put in.
-I actually removed these pieces once I figured out a good way to cut the tape.
-But I did continue to use a toothpick to tuck the tape under the vertical band.
+I removed these pieces once I figured out how to cut the tape.
+However, I did continue to use a toothpick to tuck the tape under the vertical band.

 After placing the washi tape, I lightly pushed down on one side, allowing the tape to slide under the vertical band.
-Then I would use the toothpick to completely tuck the end under the band.
+Then, I would use the toothpick to tuck the end under the band completely.

-Looking at the time stamps on the pictures it took less than 1 ½ hours to complete the process.
-I moved to the living room, put a kitchen towel on my lap and worked on it while I watched T.V.
+I was looking at the time stamps on the pictures.
+It took less than 1 1/2 hours to complete the process.
+I moved to the living room, put a kitchen towel on my lap, and worked on it while I watched TV.

 How To Washi Tape Basket